ic-labs/django-icekit/docs/install/_new_project.rst

     $ bash <(curl -Ls https://raw.githubusercontent.com/ic-labs/django-icekit/master/startproject.sh) {project_name}

-This will create a new project from the ICEkit project template, in a directory named ``{project_name}`` in the current working directory.
+This will create a new project from the GLAMkit project template, in a directory named ``{project_name}`` in the current working directory.

 NOTE: Windows users should run this command in Git Bash, which comes